fopor/lammps/experiments/README.md

 | AWS Key Pair (private) | ~/.clap/private/mo833_rfreitas.pem |
 |  AWS Key Pair (public) | ~/.clap/private/mo833_rfreitas.pub |

+After setting the keys, copy the contents of the folder `clap` present in this directory to `~/.clap/`.

 ## Compiling LAMMPS on an EFS
 To avoid having to compile the application before each test, we will use a c5.large machine to quickly build LAMMPS on an EFS and then use this disk on the following runs.
 The procedure is described below.